 Making small changes in your home can bring a completely different feel to a room, and can be a solution to the cabin fever that’s probably starting to set in.
-Here are four things that I like to do to keep my home fresh and updated.
+Here are four DIY projects that I like to do to keep my home fresh and updated.

 Paint: This is probably the best invention ever.
 Painting an item or room is a cost-effective upgrade and can completely change its look, plus it’s easy to change back if you don’t like the results.
 I find that when I’ve owned an item for a while, the color can start to feel boring.
 Switching up the color or painting it neutral can make those pieces adapt to their environment.
 These items are usually lamps, vases, picture frames, or maybe a small furniture piece like a table.
 If you’re painting your piece a neutral tone, you can make it stand out by adding a pop of color like some flowers, greenery, or a stack of books.